ayulockin/wandb2kaggle/README.md

 ## How to use?

-You can copy the `main.yml` workflow file from `.github/workflow/` and modify the input parameters accordingly.
+* You can fork this repository and modify the input parameters in the `main.yml` workflow file located at `.github/workflow/`.
+* In your own repository you can create a workflow `main.yml` file and add the code snippet as shown below.
+Note that you will have to copy the `download_model_artifact.py` file to your repository as well.

 ```
 - name: W&B Artifact to Kaggle Dataset